dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 1) create your token
 Go to your Dynatrace environment :  _Settings > Integration > Dynatrace API > Generate Token_
-With these privileges (more info about token permission for monaco [here](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#supported-configuration-types-and-token-permissions):
+Enable these privileges (more info about token permission for monaco [here](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#supported-configuration-types-and-token-permissions)):
     <img src="https://user-images.githubusercontent.com/40337213/115966397-aed15d80-a52d-11eb-8156-a278b8f9a489.png" width="700" height="250">

        tip: keep the value of the token you will not be able to display it afterwards